GiraffeChain/giraffe/README.md

 ## Wallet Platform Support
 - While the intention is to support staking-based wallets on web and mobile, Linux desktop is currently the most stable.
-  - Android support should generally work. iOS will probably work, but I have no means of testing.
-  - Web support currently suffers an base-52 limitation somewhere in the VRF code.
-As such, it currently produces invalid blocks.
-  - Web doesn't easily support multithreading, so some aspects of the wallet are slow
+  - Web doesn't easily support multithreading, so some aspects of the wallet are slow.
+  - Android support should generally work.
+  - iOS is not setup yet, and I have no means of testing it.
+If any Mac/iPhone user wants to lend a hand here, I'd appreciate it.
+  - MacOS is not setup yet, and I have no means of testing it.
+If any Mac user wants to lend a hand here, I'd appreciate it.
+  - Windows is also not setup yet.
+I sort of have a means of testing it, but at the moment it's not a high priority.
+Feel free to create an Issue if you'd like to see this added sooner.

 ## Upcoming Goals
 - Stability, resiliency, and error handling of wallet-staking